How We Started

 When Tom was first admitted to hospital, 11-year-old Kathryn was shielded from the truth, as she was considered ‘too young’ to know what was going on.
 Being involved with Retune allows her to be part of a cause that is close to her heart, especially as Retune’s workshops discuss mental wellbeing with all ages, from primary school pupils to adults.

 Open conversations around wellbeing are more commonplace nowadays, but there is still a long road ahead.
-Through its app, workshops and podcast, Retune is creating a community based around mental wellbeing, underpinned by creativity.
+Through its app, workshops and live shows, Retune is creating a community based around mental wellbeing, underpinned by creativity.

 When we retune something, such as a musical instrument or a radio, we make small adjustments in order to achieve harmony, clarity and balance.
 Retune believes that the same theory can be applied to mental health.